Nithiyanandhanganesan/StockMarket/INDICATOR/CPR_INDICATOR.md

 - EG: TC-BC = 1.25, latest close = 2900
      so, 0.1% of close = 2.90
      1.25  is less than 2.90, so **IT'S NARROW CPR**
+- Also, don't do reversal pattern on narrow CPR.
+Always to continuous pattern.

 ![narrow_cpr.png](images/narrow_cpr.png)